Research group - Volkan Özenci

 Our research spans the following areas:

-- Development, evaluate, and implementation of unique methods in clinical microbiology
+- Development, evaluation, and implementation of unique methods in clinical microbiology.

 Research group leader